influxdata/influxdb-client-php/README.md

 UDP Writer Requirements:
 1. Installed ext-sockets
-1. Since Influxdb 2.0+ does not support UDP protocol natively you need to install and configure Telegraf plugin: https://docs.influxdata.com/telegraf/v1.16/plugins/#socket_listener
+2. Since Influxdb 2.0+ does not support UDP protocol natively you need to install and configure Telegraf plugin: https://docs.influxdata.com/telegraf/v1.16/plugins/#socket_listener
-1. Extra config option passed to client: udpPort.
+3. Extra config option passed to client: udpPort.
 Optionally you can specify udpHost, otherwise udpHost will parsed from url option
+4. Extra config option passed to client: ipVersion.
+Optionally you can specify the ip version, defaults to IPv4

 ```php
 $client = new InfluxDB2\Client(["url" => "http://localhost:8086", "token" => "my-token",